 Research and Development Expenses.
 Research and development expenses decreased to \$0.7 million, or 7% of revenue, for the six months ended June 30, 2004 from \$6.8 million, or 88% of revenue, for the six months ended June 30, 2003.
 This decrease was a result of the Company's focusing primarily on our core business associated with our bulk Liquidmetal alloy business while managing our costs.
 The Company continues to perform research and development of new Liquidmetal alloys and related processing capabilities, develop new manufacturing techniques, and contract with consultants and provide research grants to various institutions to advance the development of Liquidmetal alloys.
-The decrease of \$6.1 million was due to decreases in salaries, wages and the related by \$2.4 million, decrease in professional fees, consultant fees, and contract services by \$0.6 million, decrease in research grants to institutions by \$0.3 million, decrease in laboratory and prototyping expenses by \$2.0 million, decrease in depreciation expense by \$0.5 million, and a decrease in travel expenses by \$0.1 million
+The decrease of \$6.1 million was due to decrease in salaries, wages and the related by \$2.4 million, decrease in professional fees, consultant fees, and contract services by \$0.6 million, decrease in research grants to institutions by \$0.3 million, decrease in laboratory and prototyping expenses by \$2.0 million, decrease in depreciation expense by \$0.5 million, and a decrease in travel expenses by \$0.1 million

-Other Income.
-Other income was \$1.3 million, or 12% of revenue, during the six months ended June 30, 2004 due to change in valuation of warrant payable issued related to the senior convertible debt funded in March 2004.
-There was no other income recorded during the six months ended June 30, 2003.
+Change in Value of Warrants.
+Change in value of warrants increased to a net gain of \$1.3 million, or 12% of revenue, during the six months ended June 30, 2004 due to change in valuation of warrant payable issued related to the senior convertible debt funded in March 2004.
+There was no change in value f warrants recorded during the six months ended June 30, 2003.